PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 accounting.
 The lowerer must capture count/results/summary in three adjacent statements between the existing Hardswish-SE rewrite and pre-Concat cleanup.
 No phase reconciliation consumes this evidence yet.

+The late hard-activation/layout runner now returns the recovery utility's raw ordered result tuple.
+Its pure summary validates the policy-specific tuple length, preserves the required hard-activation counters, emits four stable layout mutation keys, excludes layout `iterations`, and records the cluster's clamped net tensor reduction.

+The lowerer stages the starting tensor count, raw results, and normalized `_late_hard_activation_stats` at the original terminal call site.
+This remains
+observation-only: pass selection and order, the adjacent Hardswish-SE and pre-Concat rewrites, and every downstream reconciliation are unchanged.